breakside/JSKit/Documentation/Code/UIKit/WebAppOrganization.md

 Project Organization
 ===========

-Each project created by `jskit init` comes from a template that includes a few basic things to get the project going.
+Each project created by `jskit add` comes from a template that includes a few basic things to get the project going.

 Taking a look inside the `MessagesWeb/` project, we see